pgeu/pgeu-system/docs/confreg/integrations.md

 features of the provider to enable, such as social broadcast or private notifications.

-For providers that support *attendee only broadcasts* or *organisation notifications*, it will also be possible to configure these specific channels.
+For providers that support *attendee only broadcasts*, *organisation notifications* or *social media management*, it will also be possible to configure these specific channels.
 The exact details of what is configured and how depends on the provider.

 ## Supported implementations <a name="implementation"></a>